benjymous/annotations/sandman/sandman.54.md

 - #### Panel 1

-  Among the contents of the chest in 27:20:1 was a pocket watch.
+  Among the contents of the chest in [27:20](sandman.27.md#page-20):1 was a pocket watch.
 Perhaps the same one?

+  This raises an interesting question about the multiverse within the Sandman Universe - _our_ Dream was imprisoned at this point in time, but evidentially the dream of Prez's universe wasn't.
+Yet somehow the chest is linked across universes...

 - #### Panel 5